Anton von Stabel: Head of government

 Matters which absorbed the largest proportion of his activity involved the justice system.
 He retained the justice portfolio throughout his six years as head of government, while for other portfolios, notably those covering foreign policy and liaison with the court, others took on the duties involved in 1861.
 Following through with a piece of legislation on which governments had been working since 1851, and based originally on a draft document dating back to 1845, a new judicial constitution since 1851, and based originally on a draft document dating back to 1845, a new judicial constitution was developed and conducted through the first and second chambers of the Landstände between 1861 and 1864.
 It included prescriptive procedural regulations for civil and criminal trials and a procedural code for lawyers.
 The law entered into force on 1 October 1864, delivering to Baden a justice system thoroughly modern in its approach, meeting both the requirements of Jurisprudence and the practical requirements of justice and efficiency.
 There was, predictably in view of Stabel's known preferences, a new emphasis on oral pleadings heard in public.
 In less serious criminal cases there was provision for hearings before panels of five judges well trained in the law: criminal cases of greater seriousness were to be heard before judges, while the most serious criminal cases were to be sent for a jury trial.
 As far as civil litigation was concerned, this was to be dealt with, at first instance, by collegial courts for important matters and by local courts for less significant cases.
 With this organisational structure the Grand Duchy of Baden created, during the early 1860s, almost exactly the same justice system as that which would be adopted by post-unification Germany fifteen years later.

 War clouds returned shortly after the completion of the justice system reforms.
-In October 1865 Franz von Roggenbach retired from the Foreign Ministryu over which he had presided since 1861, to be succeeded by Baron von Edelsheim, a top diplomat of long experience.
+In October 1865 Franz von Roggenbach retired from the Foreign Ministry over which he had presided since 1861, to be succeeded by Baron von Edelsheim, a top diplomat of long experience.
 As Prussia's dispute with Austria turned into war, the government of Baden under Stabel's leadership pursued a resolutely law-based approach.
 The government enjoyed full support in this respect from the First and Second Chambers and from the army.
 Any other attitude would have been unthinkable in view of the popular mood and the geographical position of Baden and its neighboring states.
 The political tradition of the Grand Duchy had been strongly liberal ever since its creation back in 1806.
 There was no sympathy for the intensified quasi-diplomatic manoevrings of the Prussian leadership since 1864.